Scholarships for

 The Family Empowerment Scholarship for Educational Options (FES-EO)

-K-12 students regardless of household income, who are residents of Florida and eligible to enroll in a K-12 public school, can receive a scholarship worth an average of $8,000 to attend a private school that best meets their academic needs.
+Students, regardless of household income, who are residents of Florida and eligible to enroll in a K-12 public school, can receive a scholarship worth an average of $8,000 to attend a private school that best meets their academic needs.

 How Does It Work?

-The scholarship awards will first pay for tuition and fees at eligible private schools.
+Scholarship funds must first pay for tuition and fees at eligible private schools.
 Remaining funds can be accessed through an education savings account (ESA) and used to pay for:

 • Instructional material